 A 2024 PwC survey shows U.S. consumers are willing to pay, on average, 9.7% more for sustainably produced or sourced goods—even amid inflation.

-How is technology changing fashion shopping in 2026?
+2. How is fashion shopping changing in the U.S. in 2026?

-What are the key fashion colors for 2026?
+3. What colors are trending in U.S. fashion for 2026?